-Various empirical procedures have been devised for determining the relative orientation in an analog fashion.
+3If we treat the baseline as a unit vector, its actual length becomes the unit of length for all other quantities.
 Most commonly used are stereoplotters, optical devices that permit viewing of image pairs and superimposed synthetic features called floating marks.
-Differences in ray direction parallel to the baseline are called horizontal disparities (or x-parallaxes), while differences in ray direction orthogonal to the baseline are called vertical disparities (or y-parallaxes).
-Horizontal disparities encode distances to points on the surface and are the quantities sought after in measurement of the underlying topography.
-There should be no vertical disparities when the device is adjusted to the correct relative orientation, since the rays from the left and right projection center must lie in a plane that contains the baseline (an epipolar plane) if they are to intersect.
+Differences in ray direction parallel to the baseline are called horizontal disparities (or x-parallaxes), while differences in ray direction orthogonal to the baseline are called vertical disparities (or y-parallaxes).4 Horizontal disparities encode distances to points on the surface and are the quantities sought after in measurement of the underlying topography.
+There should be no vertical disparities when the device is adjusted to the correct relative orientation, since rays from the left and right projection center must lie in a plane that contains the baseline (an epipolar plane) if they are to intersect.

-The methods used in practice to determine the correct relative orientation depend on successive adjustments to eliminate the vertical disparity at each of five or six image points that are arranged in one or another specially designed pattern [Sailor 60] [Thompson 64] [Slama et al. 80] [Moffit & Mikhail 80] and [Wolf 74].
+The methods used in practice to determine the correct relative orientation depend on successive adjustments to eliminate the vertical disparity at each of five or six image points that are arranged in one or another specially designed pattern [32, 39, 45, 50, 55].
 In each of these adjustments, a single parameter of the relative orientation is varied in order to remove the vertical disparity at one of the points.
 Which adjustment is made to eliminate the vertical disparity at a specific point depends on the particular method chosen.
 In each case, however, one of the adjustments, rather than being guided visually, is made by an amount that is calculated, using the measured values of earlier adjustments.
-The calculation is based on the assumptions that the surface being viewed can be approximated by a plane, that the baseline is roughly parallel to this plane, and that the optical axes of the two cameras are roughly perpendicular to this plane.
+The calculation is based on the assumptions that the surface being viewed can be approximated by a plane, that the baseline is roughly parallel to this plane, and that the optical axes of the two cameras are roughly perpendicular to this plane.5

 The whole process is iterative in nature, since the reduction of vertical disparity at one point by means of an adjustment of a single parameter of the relative orientation disturbs the vertical disparity at the other points.
 Convergence is usually rapid if a good initial guess is available.
-It can be slow, however, when the assumptions on which the calculation is based are violated, such as in "accidented" or hilly terrain [Van Der Weele 59-60].
-These methods typically use Euler angles to represent three-dimensional rotations [Korn & Korn 68] (traditionally denoted by the greek letters $\kappa$ , $\phi$ , and $\omega$ ).
-Euler angles have a number of shortcomings for describing rotations that become particularly noticeable when these angles become large.
+It can be slow, however, when the assumptions on which the calculation is based are violated, such as in "accidented" or hilly terrain [54].
+These methods typically use Euler angles to represent three-dimensional rotations [26] (traditionally denoted by the Greek letters κ , φ , and ω).
+Euler angles have a